Open-Wine-Components/umu-database/README.md

 4\.
 Determine the UMU_ID for the game, depending on its store:

--   If a game is on steam, the UMU ID will be umu-(Steam ID), even if it is from another store and also on steam.
+-   If a game is on Steam, the umu ID will be umu-(Steam ID), even if it is from another store and also on Steam.

-    Examples for games on steam and other platforms:
+    Examples for games on Steam and other platforms:

     Borderlands 3:
     `umu-397540`